 MHC students who complete the program successfully will receive a total of 8 credits.
 These credits count against the maximum of 8 summer school credits that students may use toward the Mount Holyoke degree.
 (Students who have already transferred in some summer credits may petition for an exception to the 8-credit limit.)
 Students from other colleges should consult their home institution about credit transfer.

 Students will live in double rooms in PKU's modern dormitories.
 Rooms are equipped with air conditioning, television, refrigerator, and a private bath.
 Every floor has a laundry room and kitchen.

-We have not yet set the fee for summer 2016.
 The program fee for Summer 2020 was $5,900.
 Fees if/when the program is able to resume is TBD.
 This covers tuition, program and application fees, and accommodations.
 Students will be responsible for their own airfare (estimated at $1,300) and for their meals and personal expenses while in China (estimated at $1,000).

-Mount Holyoke offers a limited amount of financial aid for the program, available to MHC students only; see the application form for details.
-Students from other colleges should check with their home institution about financial aid.
+Mount Holyoke offers a very limited amount of financial aid for the program, available to MHC students only; see the application form for details.
+Students from other colleges should check with their home institutions about financial aid.

 We strongly encourage students who are U.S. citizens or permanent residents (green card) to apply for the Benjamin Gilman Scholarships or the Freeman-ASIA Grants sponsored by the Freeman Foundation.
 We also encourage students to explore the IIEPassport Study Abroad Funding directory.
 MHC students should review the Outside Scholarships page for additional instructions.